marvinroger/node-binary-file/README.md

 Return a promise.

-**fulfilled** with the number of bytes written once the writing is done
+**fulfilled** with the number of bytes written when the writing is done

 #### `.writeInt8(value, position = null)`,
 #### `.writeUInt8(value, position = null)`,